 Lake District Wedding Photographer

 Cumbria and the lakes will always have a huge space in my heart.
-One of the main reasons I’m super happy to be a Lake District Wedding Photographer is that I’ve been visiting them since I was just a little boy as I have family that live in Cartmel.
+One of the main reasons I’m super happy to be a Lake District Wedding Photographer in 2020 is that I’ve been visiting them since I was just a little boy as I have family that live in Cartmel.
 I actually live perfectly in between two of the countries greatest national parks.
 Snowdonia just an hour south of me and The Lake District and hour north.
 My wife and I love to visit the beautiful waters and the breathtaking fells, when we either take our dog walking or we take boat trips on the lakes with the kids.
 I also like to visit the various hills and fells to walk with my friends and sometimes take part in some wild camping.
 In my opinion, you just cant beat the wilderness and freedom of the great outdoors.
 This location is one of the most beautiful places in the world you could chose to get married.

 Wedding Venues & Ceremonies